maycon-ricardo-oliveira/stand-app-comedy/documentation/AttractionFlow.md

 'draft', 'published', 'validating', 'in_progress', 'finish'

 - [x] Can't be possible create a session in a finish Attraction
-- [ ] Can't be possible update a status to published, validating, in_progress in a draft attraction
+- [x] Can't be possible update a status to published, validating, in_progress in a draft attraction
 - [x] Can be possible update session status to validating but attraction status need to be published
 - [x] Can be possible change a session status to in_progress and finished but need check before status
 - [ ] Can update tickets_validated only session status are validating
 - [ ] Can update tickets_sold only session status are published
-- [ ] on change status draft to published update all sessions to
+- [ ] on change status draft to published update all sessions to using a flag

 Tickets
 - [x] Can create tickets only max limit on tickets session
 - [x] Every create ticket need sum ticket_sold on session
 - [x] Can't sold more tickets than available on session definition